rustiqtech/solana-exporter/README.md

 ## Prometheus Exporter for Solana

-This is a Prometheus exporter for [Solana](https://github.com/solana-labs/solana) based on the [Golang original](https://github.com/certusone/solana_exporter) by CertusOne.
+This is a Prometheus exporter for [Solana](https://github.com/solana-labs/solana) originally based on the [Golang original](https://github.com/certusone/solana_exporter) by CertusOne but now providing additional functionality.
 It is the basis for Grafana dashboards and status alerts.

 ### Build